Collaborative Arts (COART-UT)

 COART-UT 206 Performing Anatomy: Body Technology (4 Credits)

-In Performing Anatomy: Body Technology, students will experiment with human anatomy as technology.
-We will begin this process by practicing movement phrases that survey the design of our anatomy.
-In this case, anatomical design refers to the muscular, skeletal, and proprioceptive systems that stabilize us.
-We will then build onto this knowledge through investigations in biomechanics like motion, force, momentum, and balance.
-Our physical practice in the studio will be supplemented by reviewing images, texts, sound and video as reference material.
-Students will periodically produce short studies wherein they are tasked to translate the anatomical information learned into compositions.
-These studies finalize each module.
-Studies may employ digital technology.
+In Performing Anatomy: Body Technology, students will experiment with human anatomy as technology for composing original works.
+We will begin this process by learning movement patterns that survey the human anatomy.
+We will build onto this knowledge through improvisational studies that invite composing original multidisciplinary works in response to biomechanics like motion, force, momentum, and balance.
+Our practice in the studio will be supplemented by reviewing images, texts, sound and video as reference material.
+Students will produce studies in their chosen media.
+These multidisciplinary studies finalize each module and are presented publicly in a collaborative final performance.

 Grading: Ugrd Tisch Graded